 Ritani’s approach to selling diamond jewelry is very consumer orientated and vastly different from the usual practices of online vendors like BlueNile.
 It’s true that Ritani works with a virtual inventory as well but their competitive edge lies in the partnerships they have with local jewelers.

-Ritani understands that there are some people who aren’t comfortable in buying a diamond online without seeing it in person.
+Ritani understands that there are some people who aren’t comfortable buying a diamond online without seeing it in person.
 Their free in-store preview allows you to view a made-to-order engagement ring or loose diamond in person at a local partner’s location without any obligations to make a purchase.

 The other aspect of Ritani’s outstanding customer service is a feature called the Virtual Gemologist.

-This is a unique service which benefits uneducated shoppers who aren’t sure how to make a diamond selection.
+This is a unique service that benefits uneducated shoppers who aren’t sure how to make a diamond selection.
 What happens here is that you can shortlist up to 4 diamonds you are interested in and speak to a professional who will guide you through the pros/cons of the individual diamonds.

 Through this consultation, you can get access to HD videos, images and an analysis for free.
 Do note that this is not a magic pill for people who are looking to buy a diamond with the best possible cut quality.
 I’ll show you how to do that in a moment…